An A to Z to common terms we use in school.

 All parents and staff are automatically members of the PSA.
 An Annual General Meeting (AGM) is held at the end of the academic year where the officers (Chairman, Vice Chairman, Secretary and Treasurer) are elected.
 All parents are welcome at every meeting.

 The PSA has two functions: to provide a social network for parents and to raise money to benefit the children at the school.
 It has its own website www.stedmundspsa.org.uk

-Two or three parents from each class represent the parent’s views at a half termly forum meeting with the Headteacher.
+Two parents from each class represent the parent’s views at a half termly forum meeting with the Headteacher.
 More details can be found in the Parents pages.

-For more individual or personal issues, please feel free to discuss any concerns with your child’s teacher or the Home School Link Worker (Mrs Sue Hanna) in the first instance
+For more individual or personal issues, please feel free to discuss any concerns with your child’s teacher or the Home School Link Worker (Mrs Tod) in the first instance

 Parking is a huge problem with three schools so close to each other.
 Please park as considerately as possible, without blocking drives (or parking opposite them in a narrow road), parking within 10 metres of a junction or double parking.
 We work closely with local police to enforce this.